dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 11 June 2019

+Arjun Narajans blog post [A History of Transaction Histories](https://ristret.com/s/f643zk/history_transaction_histories) has long been on my reading list.
+To me a transaction means a set of actions that can be done atomically: either they all succeed or the transaction is undone (rolled back in database-parlance).
+But what happens if there can be multiple transactions in flight at the same time?
+What level of isolation can the system provide?
+Here, things start to get complicated.
+ANSI SQL has defined four isolation levels: serializable; repeatable reads; read committed; and read uncommitted.
+Those were defined in terms of the locking strategies needed to avoid dirty reads, non-repeatable reads and phantom reads.
+But that definition was not good enough.
+The isolation levels should have been defined in terms of  the transaction histories (the interleaving) that fulfil the isolation requirements.
+That didn't happen until just a few years ago.

+This blog post was talking about things that I haven't thought much about before.
+Atleast now I'm familiar with some terms and definitions, but there's much left to learn.

+## 10 June 2019

+Mike Actons talk at GDC 2019 [Everyone Watching this is Fired](https://gdcvault.com/play/1025778/Everyone-Watching-This-Is) was just as confrontational and harsh as every other recorded talks I've watched by him.
+And just as the others, packed with ton of useful insights!
+Mike asks the audience to keep track of their answers to 50 yes/no questions that he poses.
+Everyone that answers no to any of those questions are fired!
+It's questions like "can you articulated precisely what problem you're trying to solve", "Do you have a plan B if your current solutions doesn't work out", "can you articulate the steps needed to solve your problem", "can you articulate the various latency and throughput requirements"?
+And the list of questions goes on and on.

+Some questions are about knowing the machine, some are about having work ethics, some are about making room for the unexpected and a couple of the most important ones are about how to minimize uncertainty about what it is really you're trying to achieve.
+Those reminded me of Brian Hooks blog post [Productivity vs Uncertainty and Apathy](http://bookofhook.blogspot.com/2012/09/productivity-vs-uncertainty-apathy.html).
+Brian writes about high-level uncertainty - when you don't know where you are and what you want to do; about strategic uncertainty - when you have a defined goal but are unsure how to go about it; and low-level uncertainty - when you know what you're supposed to do but are just staring at your editor, unsure what to do next.
+Luckily, he has suggestions for solutions to all of those (which unfortunately is more than what Mike Acton offers).

+## 9 June 2019

+I've been doing som Scratch-programming with my daughter.
+We've built simple maze games, platform games, paint programs etcetera.
+It's been fun but I've felt a bit uncertain about the underlying computation model: How many threads are running in a Scratch program?
+How are events handled?
+David J. Malans tutorial [Scratch for budding Computer Scientists](https://cs.harvard.edu/malan/scratch/index.php) says that each sprite can have multiple threads and that each thread is started by a when block.
+These threads can communicate via events that are sent using the broadcast block and received using the "When I receive"-block.

+[Scratch wiki section for Computer Science](https://en.scratch-wiki.info/wiki/Category:Computer_Science) goes into more detail about these things.

+## 28 May 2019

+ Marc Costas blogpost [Tips on Writing Code for Data-Oriented Design](https://marccgk.github.io/blog/tips-on-writing-code-for-data-oriented-design/) discusses common themes when writing Data Oriented code.
+Write straight forward code and wait with factoring it until logic has been duplicated three times.
+Use simple allocation strategies like temp allocators and arena allocators.
+Avoid RAII since it ties allocation to initialization making it harder to write custom allocators.
+Prefer discriminated unions or composing types with an explicit type header to class hierarchies.
+Keep data that is processed similarly together.

 ## 27 May 2019

 The Bradfield School of Computer Science has published [Teach Yourself Computer Science](https://teachyourselfcs.com/), a guide for acquiring the skills you'd obtain from getting a Computer Science degree from a university.
 They recommend books and online courses.
 It's a guide I wish I had read before I started picking courses for my degree.
 I prefer Bryant and O'hallarans [Computer Systems: a Programmers Perspective](https://csapp.cs.cmu.edu/) over the Patterson and Henneys book for computer architecture and Appels [Modern Compiler Implementation in ML](https://www.cs.princeton.edu/~appel/modern/ml/) over the Dragon Book.
 Those books are more applied and the expense of some depth.